Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Introduction

 \end{theo}

 \begin{rem} Let $M'$ be a closed spin $4$-manifold and $M$ be the complement of an embedded $4$-disk in $M'$.
 Since $S^1\times S^3$ has a PSC metric, we can substitute $X=S^1 \times S^3$ and $Y=S^3$ in \cref{main}.
-Then the second inequality in \cref{main} recovers the original 10/8 inequality for $M'$ due to M.~Furuta (Theorem 1 in \cite{Fu01}) under the assumption that $b^+(M')$ is even. \end{rem}
+Then the second or third inequality in \cref{main} recovers the original 10/8-inequality for $M'$ due to M.~Furuta (Theorem~1 in \cite{Fu01}). \end{rem}

-\Cref{main} is shown by considering the \SW equations on a periodic-end $4$-manifold, which is obtained by gluing $M$ and infinitely many copies of the compact $4$-manifold $W$ defined by cutting $X$ open along $Y$.
-In fact, the inequalities in \cref{main} are derived as 10/8-type inequalities for this periodic-end spin $4$-manifold.
-To show these 10/8-type inequalities, we use Y.~Kametani's argument~\cite{Ka18} which provides a 10/8-type inequality without using finite dimensional approximations of the \SW equations.
-On the other hand, D.~Veloso~\cite{Ve14} has considered boundedness of the \SW equations on a periodic-end $4$-manifold under a similar PSC assumption.
-The authors expect that his argument can be also used to give similar 10/8-type inequalities.
+\Cref{main} is shown by considering the \SW equations on a periodic-end $4$-manifold, which is obtained by gluing $M$ with infinitely many copies of the compact $4$-manifold $W$ defined by cutting $X$ open along $Y$.
+The inequalities in \cref{main} are derived as 10/8-type inequalities for this periodic-end spin $4$-manifold.
+To show these 10/8-type inequalities, we use Y.~Kametani's argument~\cite{Ka18} which provides a 10/8-type inequality without using finite-dimensional approximations of the \SW equations.
+On the other hand, D.~Veloso~\cite{Ve14} has considered the boundedness of finite-dimensional approximations of the \SW map on a periodic-end $4$-manifold under a similar assumption on PSC.
+The authors expect that his argument may be also used to give similar 10/8-type inequalities.

 \Cref{main} gives a new family of homology $S^1\times S^3$ which do not admit PSC metrics.
 To describe our obstruction to PSC metric, it is convenient to use the following invariant.